Chris-June/MCP-Server-Python/README.md

 - Created a modular provider architecture with a common interface
 - Added provider-specific optimizations for each LLM service
 - Implemented provider selection for all API endpoints

+### Test Script Improvements
+- Updated all test scripts to use the API prefix consistently across endpoints
+- Enhanced test structure with proper skipping of unimplemented endpoints
+- Improved test reliability by using consistent client fixtures
+- Added comprehensive test coverage for role management, domain analysis, and memory features
+- Implemented proper mocking for various services to isolate tests
+- Fixed import errors and KeyError issues in test files
 - Created dedicated provider routes for direct provider access
 - Added fallback mechanisms for multi-modal content when primary provider lacks capabilities
 - Implemented provider discovery endpoint to list available providers